shadow-robot/sr_grip_documentation/docs/resources/creating_moveit_config.rst

     cd /home/projects/shadow_robot/base
     catkin_make

-If it does not finish successfully, it might be that the name of the fodler and the name you changed in :code:`package.xml` and :code:`CMakeLists.txt` don't match!
+If it does not finish successfully, it might be that the name of the folder and the name you changed in :code:`package.xml` and :code:`CMakeLists.txt` don't match!

 3. Fit the content of the package to your robot
 ###############################################